AnostDev/aws-learning/aws-001/elastic-search.md

 ```

-#### 2 cloudtrail log analytics using Amazon ES
+### 2. cloudtrail log analytics using Amazon ES

-CloudTrail records all the api calls made to AWS services and save them in a s3 bucket.\
+CloudTrail is an AWS service which records all the api calls made to AWS services and save them in a s3 bucket.\
 From theses logs, you can do any processing you can think of.
-In fact the logs keep trace of "who, where, when, what" of the api call.
+In fact the logs keep trace of *"who, where, when, what"* of every api call.

-> Example of use case at Expedia: Use to tag the EBS volumes.
-Because whenever a EC2 instance start, there is no option to automatically tag the EBS instances created.
+> **Example of use case at Expedia**:
-> Can also be used for security purposes: If an unknown IP address where to make a request to your AWS account.
+> Can be used for security purposes: For eg. if an unknown IP address makes a request to your AWS account, you can automatically find it out by analysin these cloudtrail logs.

-**Problem**:
+>**Problem**:\
-Expedia owns 3 AWS account and lot of services on each one (ECS, EBS, EC2, etc).\
+Expedia owns 3 AWS accounts and lot of services (ECS, EBS, EC2, etc) on each of them.\
-Expedia would like to know who is making an api call and on which account.
+Expedia would like to know who is making an api call and on which account and other statistics.

 *Architecture:*
 ![cloud trail logs architecture](images/cloudtrail-logs.png)

-So:
+**Idea**:
-Cloud Trail generate the logs and save them to a s3 bucket.
+Cloud Trail generates the logs and save them to a s3 bucket.
 From this s3 bucket we set up a SNS listener which trigger at every write.
 Then a Lambda (AWS Lambda) function is linked to this SNS listener.
 The lambda function does only one thing which is to forward the data to Amazon ES.

 The Lamnda function's code
 ```python